munificent/craftinginterpreters/book/jumping-back-and-forth.md

 value of that field is exactly "where we are" in the program.

 Execution proceeds normally by incrementing the `ip`.
-But we can mutate that value however we want to.
-So in order to implement control flow, all that's necessary is to change the `ip` in more interesting ways.
+But we can mutate that variable however we want to.
+In order to implement control flow, all that's necessary is to change the `ip` in more interesting ways.
 The simplest control flow construct is an `if` statement with no else clause: